hskim1324/Sparrow_ECC/README.md

 cd error_inject_sparrow_ecc
 ```

-Then, fill in the path to your imagenet validation dataset in `inference_example.py`
+Then, fill in the path to your ImageNet validation dataset in `inference_example.py`

 For error injected inference evaluation, we support all combinations of `BERs (from 0 to 1)` and `1->0 bit error proportions (from 0% to 100%)`.